Scott MTB Team Boa Review

 Our Analysis and Test Results

-The Scott MTB Team Boa was designed to meet the demands of trail or all-mountain riding, but we found it to be best suited for everything from XC to more aggressive all-mountain riding.
-The Swiss company Scott has come up with a well thought out design that incorporates high-quality materials and features at an affordable price.
-For those looking to get the most out of their dollar, the Scott MTB Team Boa is our recommendation, winning the "Best Buy Award" on account of both function and fashion.
+The Scott MTB Team Boa was designed to meet the demands of cross-country and light trail riding, with a decisively XC look and performance.
+The Swiss company Scott has come up with a well-thought-out design that incorporates high-quality materials and features at an affordable price.
+For those looking to get the most out of their dollar in an XC-style shoe, the Scott MTB Team Boa is our recommendation.

-For the price, these offer excellent power transfer.
-These shoes are stiff enough for most riders, with minimal and hardly noticeable soles flex unless you compare them side by side with the stiffest shoes we tested like the Giro Empire VR90.
+The MTB Team Boa offers excellent power transfer.
+These shoes are stiff enough for most riders, with minimal and hardly noticeable sole flex unless you compare them side-by-side with the stiffest shoes we tested like the Giro Empire VR90.

-While XC racers would likely prefer the Giro Empire VR90 and Enduro focused athletes would be better off picking the similarly stiff Five Ten Kestral Pro Boa, the majority of riders should find the Team MTB Boa suitable for the demands everyday XC style trail riding and even light duty racing.
+While hardcore XC racers would likely prefer the Giro Empire VR90 and Enduro-focused athletes would be better off picking the similarly stiff Five Ten Hellcat Pro, the majority of riders should find the MTB Team Boa suitable for the demands of everyday XC style trail riding and even light-duty racing.
+This shoe has a decent cleat adjustment range, though limited compared to most all-mountain/gravity shoes, that should allow most XC riders to find their optimal position.

 Traction and Walkability

-The one caveat with these shoes is the smaller size of the sole lugs, resulting in a larger ordeal when hiking up uneven or steep surfaces such as rocks or through deadfall.
-The toe of the shoe has mounts for toe cleats, which are sold separately but would make traction significantly better if you find yourself in muddy or loose conditions often or intend to use these shoes for cyclocross racing.
+Unlike shoes with full coverage rubber soles, the smaller size of the sole lugs bite well into loose, dry, and wet dirt, but they don't inspire as much confidence when hiking up uneven or steep surfaces such as rocks or through deadfall.
+The toe of the shoe has mounts for toe cleats, which are included, and make traction significantly better if you find yourself in muddy or loose conditions often or intend to use these shoes for cyclocross racing.

-With solid rubber rands and a resistant upper material, the Scott MTB Team Boa has proven to be a reliably durable shoe when used within its intended purpose.
+With reinforcements at the toe and heel and a tough synthetic upper material, the Scott MTB Team Boa has proven to be a reliably durable shoe when used within its intended purpose.
+These are XC-style shoes, they are not the shoes you want to ride at the bike park or take on extended hike-a-bikes which may cause them to wear out much faster.

 Our biggest concern with the longevity of this shoe is with regards to the thickness of the sole lugs, which are thinner than other shoes in this test and will wear down faster accordingly.
-When used in an XC/trail capacity, this shoe can hold its own against occasional rock strikes and strenuous hike a bikes; however, bike park use or enduro racing has a much higher likelihood of tearing the uppers or damaging the Boa unit.
+When used in an XC/trail capacity, this shoe can hold its own against occasional rock and stump strikes and short sections of hiking.
+Bike park use or enduro racing has a much higher likelihood of tearing the uppers or damaging the Boa unit.
 Fortunately, the Boa unit is replaceable in case of damage.

-The MTB Team Boa is a value buy given its features, so much so that we've given it our Best Buy Award.
-At only $150, this shoe delivers quality construction, secure and comfortable fit, and performance in a sleek looking package.
+The MTB Team Boa is a value buy given its features and performance.
+This shoe delivers quality construction, a secure and comfortable fit, and great power transfer in a sleek-looking package.
 There are less expensive options, but none that can touch the price to performance ratio of the MTB Team Boa.
-We would recommend this shoe to anyone looking to save a bit of money without compromising on performance.
+We would recommend this shoe to anyone looking for a quality XC-style shoe who doesn't want to break the bank.